Snehasis4321/stripe_payment_flutter/README.md

 ```

 ## 📝 Features -
-- User select any amount and currency to donation
+- User select any amount and currency for donation
-- Payment mode accepts is only card (either credit or debit)
+- Payment mode accepted is only card (either credit or debit)
 - Payment intent gets created by the calling the stripe api from the client side
 - User get feedback after the transaction complete or fails